 Unlike Microsoft and Apple, everything Linux is free, not only in terms of cost but also because the source code is free.
 This means that the usual licensing issues don’t apply and you can install it legally on as many computers as you wish.

 Linux has many other advantages over Windows or Mac:

 - Linux systems are very stable and rarely crash; if there is a problem, the whole system doesn’t go down and that “blue screen of death” familiar to Windows users is not a worry for Linux users.

 - Linux can breath new life into old computers.
 If you have an older computer or laptop, you can install Linux on it and in essence you have a new computer!
-In many cases, the Linux system may even run faster than before and you will be able to do all of the basics such as browse the Internet, read/write your email, play games, Skype, download YouTube videos and create and edit documents, spreadsheets, and ‘PowerPoint’ presentations.
+In many cases, the Linux system may even run faster than before and you will be able to do all of the basics such as browse the Internet, read/write your email, play games, Skype, Zoom, download YouTube videos and create and edit documents, spreadsheets, and ‘PowerPoint’ presentations.

 - With Linux all software and security updates are downloaded, installed, and updated from a central package management system provided by the system.
 The result is a very smooth, secure and seamless software updating process for Linux users.